An exhibit of semiconductor history reinterpreted as art recently finished its

 with student artists to help make those connections more real and engaging.

-More info on the Artez Design, Art & Technology Programme and the exhibition:
+More info on the Artez Design, Art and Technology Programme and the exhibition: